dashed/minitrue/README.md

 ### `minitrue`

-Create and return a `Prolefeed` object with `data` as its unboxed root data.
+Create and return a `Probe` object with `data` as its unboxed root data.
 If `data` is not an `Immutable` collection, it'll be converted into one via `Immutable.fromJS(data)`.